-o Potential funding opportunities:

-- U.S. Department of Health and Human Services, Administration for Children and Families - OCS, Community Economic Development (CED) Projects, HHS-2020-ACF-OCS-EE-1803.
-Due May 26, 2020. - U.S. Department of Housing and Urban Development Resident Opportunity & Self-Sufficiency Program Synopsis 1.
-Due October 15, 2019 (recurring opportunity).
+- f.
+Provide comprehensive re-entry services that include treatment for addictions, job training and life skills education.
+This will improve the success of those reentering communities from correctional facilities, increase the workforce and improve public safety. - Potential funding opportunities: - U.S. Department of Health and Human Services, Administration for Children and Families - OCS, Community Economic Development (CED) Projects, HHS-2020-ACF-OCS-EE-1803.
+Appendix 3 Opportunity #5.
+Due May 26, 2020.

-16] Increase surface travel safety throughout the year and across the region.
+17] Increase surface travel safety throughout the year and across the region.

 - a.
 Continue the mapped inventory of existing trails corridors/routes. - Potential funding opportunity: - U.S. Department of Transportation, FY 2020 National Infrastructure Investments, DTOS59-20-RA-BUILD.
 Due May 18, 2020. - b.
 Identify trails/routes to improve, harden or relocate; work with landowners to secure these routes. - c.
 Improve trail marking and better systems for real-time data on ice conditions on rivers and lakes. - d.
 Establish a Western Alaska Emergency Response Center in Bethel.
-AVCP donated an 8,400 square-foot two-story steel building to be renovated into a training center and headquarters for the coordination of emergency responses to industrial, natural and environmental disasters (Cost: \$4 million to renovate the facility).
+AVCP donated an 8,400 square-foot two-story steel building to be renovated into a training center and headquarters for the coordination of emergency responses to industrial, natural and environmental disasters (cost: \$4 million to renovate the facility).